3.3.2 Family Group Conference

 The FGC Co-ordinator and Social worker will be available to answer questions from the family during private time if the need arises (they will be situated in a nearby room).

 The FGC Co-ordinator and Social worker will come back into the room.
 The Family Plan is read out either by the Co-ordinator or a family member.
+Any additional information required is gathered by the coordinator and written into the plan in italics.

 Any resources or support from CS&SS (Social Care) will be discussed.